pwr-ai/ai-department-website/content/authors/kleminski/_index.md

   - course: MsC in Control Engineering and Robotics
     institution: Wroclaw University of Science and Technology
     year: 2015
+  - course: PhD in information and communication technology
+    institution: Wroclaw University of Science and Technology
+    year: 2023

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons